Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   - given camera and anchor permanent, it is possible to compute distance from camera

 4. (UWB + Camera) Train model

+#  2 March, 2023.
+Experiment in school

+Experiment 5: Free walking + chair

+Chair is placed 4 meters from anchor baseline

+Experiment 8: Anchors are at the height of Peter

+Setup:
+  - Anchor baseline (same for 101-102 and 103-104 pairs):
+  - Anchor height: 180 cm (Peter's height)
+  - Camera height: 110 cm (roura)
+  - Camera is aligned with baseline of anchors 101 and 102:
+  - Tag holding height is same as anchor height: Height of Peter.